Johnson Electric Reports Results For The Half Year Ended 30 September 2023

 The Board has today declared an interim dividend of 17 HK cents per share, equivalent to 2.18 US cents per share (FY22/23 interim: 17 HK cents per share).
 The interim dividend will be payable in cash with a scrip alternative where a 4% discount on the subscription price will be offered to shareholders who elect to subscribe for shares.
 Full details of the scrip dividend alternative will be set out in a circular to shareholders.

-Dr. Patrick Wang further commented, "Beyond specific industry demand trends, the geopolitical environment remains unpredictable.
-In the face of such uncertainty, we remain focused on adapting our business model to seek to capture the substantial growth opportunities inherent in our target markets and, at the same time, ensure that we are building sufficient resiliency to withstand the risks of potential short-term demand shocks or supply disruptions."
+Dr. Patrick Wang further commented, 'Beyond specific industry demand trends, the geopolitical environment remains unpredictable.
+In the face of such uncertainty, we remain focused on adapting our business model to seek to capture the substantial growth opportunities inherent in our target markets and, at the same time, ensure that we are building sufficient resiliency to withstand the risks of potential short-term demand shocks or supply disruptions.'
+Forward Looking Statements

 This news release contains certain forward looking statements with respect to the financial condition, results of operations and business of Johnson Electric and certain plans and objectives of the management of Johnson Electric.